 The final outcome of gynaecomastia surgery is permanent in the majority of cases.
-However, if a cause has been identified (e.g. steroids or significant weight gain) then every effort must be made to prevent reoccurrence or maintain weight prior to surgery.
+However, if a cause has been identified (eg steroids or significant weight gain) then every effort must be made to maintain weight prior to surgery or prevent reoccurrence.

 Prior to surgery, we will give you detailed aftercare instructions.
+This is given following surgery on discharge from the hospital.
 This will include how to care for the surgical site and incisions, pain relief that may be used to handle discomfort and when you may resume normal activity.

 Speak to a member of our team for further information or to arrange a consultation